joheenc/joheenc.github.io/index.md

 ## About Me

 I'm a first-year Ph.D. student at MIT working in observational high-energy astrophysics.
 I grew up in New Jersey, and studied astrophysics and computer science as an undergrad at Columbia.
+Here are [two nice poems](https://joheenc.github.io/poems.pdf) summarizing how I feel about my work.

 ## Research Interests